Bathroom Horror Stories from People with Food Sensitivities

 Crappy First Date

 I was meeting him in real life for the first time; my first online-to-real-life experience.
-I let him choose the restaurant but decided I would meet him there.
-I wanted to get a look at the menu and check out the bathroom situation.
+I let him choose the restaurant, but decided I would meet him there.
+I wanted to get a look at the menu and check out the bathroom situation before he arrived.
 When I try a new place, sometimes I have horrible stomach issues like foul, audible gas and truly explosive diarrhea.
 Totally unsexy, I know.
-Since I don’t know what the trigger is, I never know what will set me off.

 He was engaging and interested in everything I had to say.
 We flirted and smiled effortlessly at one another from across the table.
 But my stomach was beginning to twitch and gurgle, and I knew immediately what was happening.
 No way was I going to say anything about this on our first date!
 I tried to laugh and smile while holding my aching belly.
 The longer I waited, the worse I felt.
 And suddenly, I couldn’t wait any longer.